These Homemade Ferrero Rocher Chocolates are the healthier version of the popular chocolate & they are gluten free, dairy-free and refined sugar free.

 The fiddliest part of the recipe, would have to be taking the skins off the roasted hazelnuts.
-Other than that, it is nice and easy.
+I highly recommend getting blanched hazelnuts to save you this step.

 - 4 tablespoons coconut milk

-- 1 tablespoons organic maple syrup (rice malt syrup or raw/organic honey would also work)
+- 1 tablespoons maple syrup rice malt syrup or raw/organic honey would also work

 - 1 teaspoon vanilla extract